-I am going to start my blog with the firs guide of selecting Best WordPress Hosting in 2016 and here i’ll try my best to explain each and every aspect in choosing the best hosting for your website.
+I am going to start my blog with the first guide of selecting Best WordPress Hosting and here I’ll try my best to explain each and every aspect in choosing the WordPress hosting 2016 for your website.

-We always think it’s so easy to start a blog and it is but in near future every one get stuck because of the mistakes they do while selecting the hosting, WordPress themes or plugins.
+We always think it’s so easy to start a blog and it is but in near future everyone gets stuck because of the mistakes they do while selecting the hosting, this is the best possible WordPress hosting guide 2017.
+WordPress themes or plugins.

 - Features You Need

 - Cheap But Great Hosting

 [su_note radius=”0″]eBook- HTML and CSS: Design and Build Websites

 Before you sign up for a managed WordPress Web hosting service, you should look for these attractive—and possibly essential—features.

 Ideally, you’ll want to invest in a managed WordPress host that provides unlimited monthly data transfers, email, storage, and 24/7 support.

 There are quite a few managed WordPress Web hosts that place caps on those features; WP Engine, for example, limits sites to 100,000 visitors and a paltry 10GB of storage.